Improve the overall health and wellness of your organization with a single, modern platform.

 With all that in mind, here are a few specific questions to ask potential EAP service providers:

-As a final note, if you’re considering a plan redesign, you’ll create greater value overall by doing away with assumptions and asking existing members directly what’s most important to them in an EAP program.
+If you’re considering a plan redesign, you’ll create greater value overall by doing away with assumptions and asking members directly what’s most important to them in an EAP program.

 Technology is an important consideration when choosing a program partner.
 Many traditional EAP providers are archaic.
 Having to use a 1-800 number to get in touch with program resources creates a poor experience and a barrier to care.